sagemath/sage/src/doc/en/developer/packaging_sage_library.rst

 (You can also use ``./configure --enable-wheels`` to ensure that these wheels are always available and up to date.)

-Note in particular the wheel for **sage-conf**, which provides configuration variable settings and the connection to the non-Python packages installed in ``SAGE_LOCAL``.

 We can now set up a separate virtual environment, in which we install these wheels and our distribution to be tested.
 This is where